 I like to watch my birds, but I’m afraid of scaring them away from the nest.

-Bird houses with clear back panels can be attached to a quiet window to give a great view of growing hatchlings, but even those houses may not be private enough for some birds.
-Nesting birds should not be disturbed with flash photography, frequent "peeks" or other intrusions that can stress brooding adults and young chicks.
-It is best to leave the birds alone and rely on more distant observations to enjoy their growing families.
+Birdhouses with clear back panels can be attached to a quiet window to give a great view of growing hatchlings, but even those houses may not be private enough for some birds.
+Nesting birds should not be disturbed with flash photography, frequent peeks, or other intrusions that can stress brooding adults and young chicks.
+It is best to leave the birds alone and rely on more distant observation or online cameras to enjoy their growing families.